Sac Sheriff

 Information Guide

 The creditor may instruct the Sheriff to sell the judgment debtors rights, title and interest in real property.
 The Sheriff must post a Notice of Levy at the property location and record the notice with the County Clerk Recorder.
 Real Property levies are very complex due to the myriad of components that can apply and are required to be performed.
 If the real property contains a dwelling, in addition to other requested items, the following are required during the process: an application for order for sale of a dwelling, order for sale, possibly a proof of service for a second chance hearing.
-The Sale Notice shall be published and posted prior to the sale and a minimum bid may be required dependant upon the circumstances.
+The Sale Notice shall be published and posted prior to the sale and a minimum bid may be required dependent upon the circumstances.
 Information regarding real property levies, sales and exemptions can be found in the following Code of Civil Procedures CCP 701.510-704.995.
 It is recommended you contact an attorney with any questions you have regarding the procedures required.

 The creditor may bid at the auction by applying any or all of the creditor’s judgment.
 However, the creditor’s judgment cannot be applied to the judgment debtors exemption or if a minimum bid is required.
 All bidders at the auction are advised that the Sheriff is only selling the judgment debtors right, title and interest in the property.